MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-process-consolidations.md

     ---
 # How to: Process Consolidations
-This topic provides a high\-level overview of how you can work through the consolidation process.
+This topic provides a high-level overview of how you can work through the consolidation process.

 ## Setting Up the Consolidation Company
  Before you can perform a consolidation, you must set up the consolidated company.
 The company must be set up like any other company with its own chart of accounts and dimensions.